 For those of you unfamiliar with the movie – Wreck-It Ralph is a character from an old and forgotten arcade video game.
 He’s a very loveable character but everything he touches turns into dust.
 Anti-patterns in software product development work similarly.
-They are repeatedly performed practices in software development (software architecture, design and project management) that look good on paper but in reality derail the project.
+They have repeatedly performed practices in software development (software architecture, design and project management) that look good on paper but in reality derail the project.
 By providing a list of the most used bad practices, we hope to propagate the quality mindset.
 After all, the work of Quality Assurance Engineer is like firefighter’s – in both cases we wish them the least amounts of work possible.

 Positions on the list have funny names but most if not all of them are dangerous and sooner or later will have devastating results for your code quality.

 Probably the best example of this behavior is the ‘golden hammer’ rule.
 Once a developer learns something difficult, he’s so proud of himself that wherever he turns around, there are golden nails begging to be hammered.
 Software product development doesn’t work that way.
 You have to match the tool with the task and the project.

 The blob.
 This one is a class that has a large number of attributes and methods.
 Splitting the class into smaller ones will help with code clarity.

 Poltergeist.
 This class appears only to disappear a second later.
 This is an example of a class that is not needed in the code.
 Alternatively, it can be swallowed by some other class.
 If you want to spot a poltergeist… yeah, don’t call Ghost Busters.
 Use SourceMonitor, it’s safer that way.

 Spaghetti.
 This type of code is like standing in line for a new iPhone.It’s loooooong.
 The cure?
 SourceMonitor and code refactoring.